mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

 ## Tear down the DC/OS cluster

-If you've created a new resource group in the deployment step, it is as easy as this to tear down the cluster and release all of the resources: just delete the resource group.
+If you have created a new resource group in the deployment step, it is easy to tear down the cluster and release all of the resources: just delete the resource group.
 If you have deployed the cluster into an existing resource group, you'll need to identify all resources that belong to the DC/OS cluster and manually delete them.

 ## Next steps